UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   tag: tag of the telegram bot used for testing.
 Include the '@' character
   token: token for the telegram bot used for testing

-token: the token for your telegram bot
+token: token of the telegram bot
+bot_tag: tag of the telegram bot
 ```
 - **Run** `python3 main.py`